Unsupervised Deep Video Denoising: Experiments and Results

-\textbf{Comparison with other approaches on natural videos.} We compare the performance of UDVD with several popular methods (see Section~\ref{sec:related_work}): Bayesian processing of spatiotemporal patches (VNLB~\cite{nlb}), an extension of the popular image-denoising algorithm BM3D~\cite{bm3d} (VBM4D~\cite{vbm4d}), supervised deep-learning methods (VNLnet~\cite{vnlnet}, DVDnet~\cite{dvdnet}, FastDVDnet~\cite{fastdvdnet}).
-As shown in Table~\ref{tab:test_data}, UDVD achieves comparable performance to the supervised state-of-the-art on the DAVIS test set and slightly outperforms these methods on Set8 at multiple noise levels.
-It also outperforms unsupervised techniques such as VNLB and VBM4D.
-Examples are shown in Figure~\ref{fig:comparison}.
+\textbf{Comparison with other approaches on natural videos.} We train UDVD on the DAVIS training set (see Suppl.
+A for the training procedure).
+Following ~\cite{dncnn, biasfree, fastdvdnet, dvdnet, blindspotnet, n2v, noise2self}, we add iid Gaussian noise with standard deviation $\sigma=30$ on the clean videos during training.
+UDVD is evaluated on the DAVIS test set and on Set8 by comparing to the clean ground-truth videos via PSNR.
+We compare UDVD with several popular methods: Bayesian processing of spatio-temporal patches (VNLB~\cite{nlb}), an extension of the popular image-denoising algorithm BM3D (VBM4D~\cite{vbm4d}) and supervised CNNs (VNLnet~\cite{vnlnet}, DVDnet~\cite{dvdnet}, FastDVDnet~\cite{fastdvdnet}).
+As shown in Table~\ref{tab:test_data}, UDVD achieves comparable performance to the supervised state-of-the-art on the DAVIS test set and slightly outperforms these methods on an independent test set (Set8) at multiple noise levels.
+It also outperforms traditional unsupervised techniques such as VNLB and VBM4D (see Figure~\ref{fig:comparison} and Suppl.~C for visual examples).

+\textbf{Unsupervised denoising from limited data.} In order to validate our approach on a more challenging setting that is closer to the practical applications of unsupervised denoising, we trained and tested UDVD on individual videos from our test sets.
+As shown in Table~3 and 4 in Suppl.
+D, when combined with data augmentation and early stopping (using the last 5 frames of each video as a held-out validation set), this version of UDVD (called UDVD-S) achieves comparable results, or often outperforms supervised FastDVDnet and unsupervised UDVD trained on a large dataset~(DAVIS) (see Table~\ref{tab:single_video} for results on 4 different datasets).